ccrp-dev/ccrp/README.md

 This repo contains the documentation for the specification of the Coalesced Chunk Retrieval Protocol (CCRP).

-> [!WARNING]
+> [!IMPORTANT]
-> CCRP is currently under initial active development, and is being worked with
+> CCRP is under active development.
+The basic structure is in place, but it is
-> significant contributions from LLM-based coding agents.
-It has not undergone
-> a full review at this time, so be aware the documentation and specification
-> may contain significant errors or gaps.
+> likely that gaps and errors exist.
+Please help make CCRP better by opening
+> issues and/or PRs for any problems or improvments.
+Don't hesitate to start a
+> discussion to ask a question.
+This is intended to be a community project, so
+> please feel free to contribute.

 ## What is CCRP?